-Strategy: Educate yourself without overthinking
+Financial Strategies: Educate yourself without overthinking

-On the flip side of the same coin, don’t overthink it.
-Overthinking is a natural reaction when facing fear, but it is not a productive one.
+On the flip side of the same coin, don’t overthink it: overthinking is a natural reaction when facing fear, but it is not a productive one.
 Overthinking leads to fear taking over, and inaction as opposed to action.
 Information and knowledge is power, and it is best to educate oneself, then follow your enlightened gut instinct.

 These hasty decisions can be tied to greed, which causes loss of natural investment and financial inhibitions when times are good and the market is rallying.
 Greed also prevents people from taking part of their profits off the table to set aside as a cushion.
 It makes them want to outperform neighbors, even if they are day trading micro-cap tech stocks on margin.

 As with fear, the “get rich quick” mentality can become an obsession.
 It can lead to people jumping around with investments as opposed to sticking to a long-term plan.

-Strategy: Refocus on Hope and Commitment
+Financial Strategies: Refocus on Hope and Commitment

 In life, everything is a balance, and financial reward often arises from giving back within a long-term plan.
-Maybe it is time to consider setting up a trust for children to relieve estate tax burden, donate assets to a charitable institution, or simply invest a little in an up-and-coming field that you personally connect to.
+Maybe it is time to consider setting up a trust for children to relieve estate tax burden, donate assets to a charitable institution, or simply invest a little in an up-and-coming field or small business that you personally connect to.

 Registered Representative & Securities & Investment Advisory Services offered through Hornor, Townsend and Kent, Inc. (HTK) Registered Investment Advisor, Member FINRA/ SIPC (212) 697-1355.
 Drucker Wealth Management is Independent of HTK.